babyraging/yash/README.md

-# flex-lang README
+# lex-lang README

-This is the README for your extension "flex-lang".
+This is the README for your extension "lex-lang".
 After writing up a brief description, we recommend including the following sections.

 ## Features